Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.54).
+- The Tigers have the 21st-ranked team ERA across all MLB pitching staffs (4.55).

 © 2023 Data Skrive.
 All rights reserved.